dustymabe/dustymabe.com/content/post/2020-01-21/post.md

 # Conclusion

-In this lab we've learned a little bit about Fedora CoreOS;
-how it's delivered as a pre-created disk image, how it's provisioned in an automated fashion via Ignition, and also how automated updates are configured and achieved via zincati and RPM-OSTree.
+In this lab we've learned a little bit about Fedora CoreOS.
+We've learned how it's delivered as a pre-created disk image, how it's provisioned in an automated fashion via Ignition, and also how automated updates are configured and achieved via zincati and RPM-OSTree.
 The next step is to try out Fedora CoreOS for your